itimpo/Hangman/README.md

-# Hangman Game with Emotions
+# Hangman Game

-This project is a fun and interactive implementation of the classic Hangman game, with a twist - it includes emotions!
+This project is a fun and interactive implementation of the classic Hangman game!

 ## Implementation